 In 1921 Dave Halliday went to Dundee, for whom Alec Troup played on the left wing.
 Dundee moved Halliday to centre forward.
 And so, at that moment, a goal-scoring phenomenon was unleashed.
 Finding goal scoring as natural as breathing Dave Halliday became one of the most prolific centre forwards in the history of football worldwide.
 He finished as Scottish top scorer in 1923-24 with 38 goals from 36 appearances - an excellent return in the era of the 3 man off side rule.
 Halliday reached the Scottish Cup final in 1924-25.
 Dundee knocked out the reigning Cup holders 3-1 at Dens Park on the way, Airdrie, despite a tenacious game from Hughie Gallacher.
 Halliday scored Dundee’s third in this game where the press also praised his distribution.
 Halliday was top scorer for Dundee in the run to the final with five goals.
 In total Halliday scored 90 goals in just 126 league appearances for the Dees.

 While he was with the Dens Park club Halliday was capped for the Scottish League in the 1-1 draw against the English League at Ibrox Park on 15th March 1924.
 The Scotland goal was by future Wembley Wizard, Alan Morton.
 Despite scoring consistently throughout his career as a striker Halliday was never once picked for the full Scottish national side.
-He had the misfortune to play his best football at the same time as the most prolific goals to games scorer in Scottish International football history, Hughie Gallacher.
+He had the misfortune to play his best football at the same time as the prolific goalscoring internationalist, Hughie Gallacher.

 Dave Halliday´s goal scoring exploits attracted attention from elsewhere yet again.
 In 1925, to the delight of goalkeepers throughout Scotland, Halliday was on his way South.